 - Drawing electrical plans for new buildings

 - Lead a team of engineers and also train apprentices.

 To become a commercial electrician, you need both theory and practical experience.
 Some go to electrical school to gain the skill via an apprenticeship program.
-The program takes about four to five years to complete and requires high school or diploma qualifications.
+The program takes about four to five years to complete and requires a high school or diploma qualification.

-Trade unions and contractor associations also fund electrician apprenticeship programmes.
+Trade unions and contractor associations also fund electrician apprenticeship programs.
 During the program, apprentices learn how to use electrical tools to perform different tasks on the job.

 In class, they learn electrical theories, blueprint reading, first aid treatment, electrical regulations, and safety measures.
 After the apprenticeship program, the aspiring commercial electrician becomes a journeyman electrician.

 In most countries, working as an electrician requires a license which you can get in your state agency.
 However, it requires a minimum of five years of work experience under the supervision of a licensed journeyman.
 You must also pass all the written tests that cover electrical codes to become a licensed electrician.